-Balked Landing Rate of Climb values shown are the full flaps change in altitude for unit time expended expressed in Feet per Minute.
+Rate-of-Climb values shown are change in altitude in ft per unit time expressed in Feet per Minute

-For operation in air colder than this table provides, use coldest data shown.
+For operation in air colder than this table provides, use the coldest (life-times) data shown.

 For operation in air warmer than this table provides, use extreme caution.